 - 13.1 Where a student is invited to attend an Academic Appeal Panel, they may be accompanied by a companion for support.
-This person may be a fellow student/friend/partner/parent/carer or a Students' Union Adviser or mentor.
-The University does not normally permit students to be legally represented during the appeal process. - 13.2 Students can seek independent advice from the Students' Union Information and Advice Service.

-- Section 17B - 13.3 Students may seek advice from academic or other members of staff at the University. - 13.4 If a student is under 18 years of age and submits an academic appeal, the University will notify the parent/guardian that an appeal has been submitted and will keep them informed of progress unless the student expressly asks us not to. - 13.5 NTU provides a number of support services.
+This person may be a fellow student, friend/partner, parent/carer, an NTSU Information Advice Service Adviser or mentor.
+The University does not normally permit students to be legally represented during the appeal process. - 13.2 Students can seek independent advice from the Students' Union Information and Advice Service. - 13.3 Students may seek advice from academic or other members of staff at the University. - 13.4 If a student is under 18 years of age and submits an academic appeal, the University will notify the parent/guardian that an appeal has been submitted and will keep them informed of progress unless the student expressly asks us not to. - 13.5 NTU provides a number of support services.
 Students are encouraged to engage with these services and take up any appropriate support available.
-Students can: - a. find out what support is available from Student Services - b. speak with a support adviser - c. get support from the NTSU advice centre. - 13.6 The University and NTSU operates a peer-support system where a trained supporter may act as a friend.
-Peer supporters offer support, encouragement and hope to students. - 13.7 Students can access the scheme by: - a. emailing peer.support@su.ntu.ac.uk - b. calling 0115 848 6260 - c. visiting the Information and Advice Service (IAS) offices on any campus in person. - d. using the booking form to access the scheme.
+Students can: - a. find out what support is available from Student Services - b. speak with a support adviser - c. get support from the NTSU advice centre. - 13.6 The NTSU peer-support system offers support from students to students with similar experience, problems or conditions.
+It is free, confidential and independent from NTU.